eben71/freaky-flyer-site/src/content/pages/about-us-meet-the-team.md

 ![Image](https://freakyflyerdelivery.com.au/wp-content/uploads/2018/12/FFDPS-23.jpg)

-# BLAKE CANNER

-# SALES AND MARKETING MANAGER

-Blake joined Freaky Flyer Delivery in 2015, commencing in the Equalizing team and quickly became a very helpful, valuable team member.
-Blake progressed over the years to become one of the company's most experienced Equalizers.

-Mid 2018 Blake was given the position of Sales and Marketing, where he quickly worked to establish a unique company brand identity and to instill the company values.

-Blake served 5 years in the Australian Air Force Cadets, teaching him exceptional listening and communication skills.

-Our clients first interaction with the company is often when they meet Blake, whether that is through the use of social media or in store / office consultations.

-Blake is here to assist with all your flyer delivery advertising requirements.

 # We look forward to working with you, please contact our friendly sales team for a quote.

 [Contact Us](/contact-us/)